Memoizing metaclass. Drop-dead simple way to create cached objects

 To install or upgrade to the latest version:

 pip install -U mementos

-(You may need to prefix these with sudo to authorize installation.
+You may need to prefix these with sudo to authorize installation.
 In environments without super-user privileges, you may want to use pip’s --user option, to install only for a single user, rather than system-wide.
 Depending on your system configuration, you may also need to use separate pip2 and pip3 programs to install for Python 2 and 3 respectively.

 To run the module tests, use one of these commands: